Worship brings us closer to God and opens our hearts to beauty.

 We believe in colour and drama and symbol; that worship should inspire and challenge us; and in being transformed through encountering the mystery of God.
 Our worshipping community is entirely inclusive and family friendly.

 At All Saints our worship inspires and challenges us by re-telling the drama of Christ's life, death, and resurrection.
-Be a part of our serving team and lead others into a joyful encounter with God by carrying our processional cross, as an acolyte carrying the light of Christ, reading the scriptures, or leading prayers.
+Be a part of our serving team and lead others into a joyful encounter with God by carrying our processional cross, offering incense or as an acolyte carrying the light of Christ, or else join our team of readers and intercessors.

 A regular pattern of worship